skomyshan/population_shifts/README.md

 	- The original data for population change is tough to measure on its own due to the fact that more most countries, especially established ones like the US, it is rare that the population ever decreases.
 For less developed countries, who are more likely to see both population increases and decreases, data is less readibly available and the accuracy of data is more suspect.
 Missing data led us to remove many years of datapoints associated with these types of countries.
 		- We used the change in population percentage increase as our year-over-year indicator for the Population_Change variable.
 In reality, it may have been better to have created a more sophisticated measurement.
 One that looked at changes in the speed of the increases may have been more accurate.
 	- We used many variables that

-- Based on the results of the various supervised machine learning runs, it is clear that the data that we have makes it difficult to predict changes in population year-over-year.
-There are many reasons why this could be and we have listed these reasons below for review.
-	- The original data for population change is tough to measure on its own due to the fact that more most countries, especially established ones like the US, it is rare that the population ever decreases.
-For less developed countries, who are more likely to see both population increases and decreases, data is less readily available and the accuracy of data is more suspect.
-Missing data led us to remove many years of datapoints associated with these types of countries.
-		- We used the change in population percentage increase as our year-over-year indicator for the Population_Change variable.
-In reality, it may have been better to have created a more sophisticated measurement.
-One that looked at changes in the speed of the increases may have been more accurate.

 ### Dashboard